pmunts/muntsos/README.txt

     Raspberry Pi USB Gadget Kernels

-   MuntsOS also provides Raspberry Pi kernels with dedicated [51]USB Gadget support enabled.
-These kernels run on Models 1 A, 1 A+, CM1, Zero, Zero Wireless, 3 A+, CM3, Zero 2 Wireless, 4 B, and CM4.
+   MuntsOS also provides Raspberry Pi kernels with dedicated [50]USB Gadget support enabled.
+These kernels run on 3 A+, CM3, Zero 2 W, 4 B, and CM4.
 You can supply power to and communicate with a compatible Raspberry Pi solely through the USB port.
 This kernel supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line.
 The USB Gadget Thin Servers have USB Network Gadget selected by default.

-   The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero, Zero W, or Zero 2 W, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi USB Gadget Thin Servers installed.
+   The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero 2 W, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi 3 USB Gadget Thin Servers installed.

 Cross-Toolchains